abrennec/tbag_2021/readme.md

       3) Basics of a shader program and different shader types
       4) Shader attributes and uniforms
       5) Reviewing and altering vertex meshes with shaders
-      6) Handing over variables from vertex to fragment shaders
 3) Practical Exercises
    1) Audio - Design and produce a (musical) sound space based on a specific topic (i.e., star wars, spacecraft, city slickers, nature, climate change, ... )
    2) Graphics - Create and implement an interactive or animated graphical counterpart of the sound space with 3d computer graphics, images/textures, and shaders